 Council provides a waste collection and management service to the community.
 Waste management charges are designed to recover costs from people who actually benefit from the availability or the use of the waste management system.
-The reduction in the Domestic Collection charge is a result of the revenue received for the recyclable items placed in the yellow lidded bin.
-This is a flow on effect of the introduction of the NSW container deposit scheme or Return and Earn.

 Details of the waste fund can be found in the Budget section of this document and below.